tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

   ![part-2-sharpe-ratios](Images/part-2-sharpe-ratios.png)

 * An equal-weighted portfolio consists of the same weight for every stock in the portfolio (totaling 1).
-For example, an equal-weighted stock portfolio of 5 stocks would have weights of 0.2, 0.2, 0.2, 0.2, and 0.2 to each stock.
+For example, an equal-weighted stock portfolio of 5 stocks would have weights of 0.2, 0.2, 0.2, 0.2, and 0.2 for each stock.

   ![part-2-equal-weighted](Images/part-2-equal-weighted.png)

-* The overlay chart of corresponding $10,000 investments in each portfolio over time describes the following:
+* The overlay chart of $10,000 investments in each corresponding portfolio over time describes the following:

   * The non-correlated and Sharpe ratio optimized portfolio performs the best of the four portfolios, consistently achieving higher returns with minimized volatility.